utahplt/TrackedFloats.jl/README.md

  1. Call `using FloatTracker`; you may want to include functions like `enable_nan_injection` or `config_logger` or the like.
 (See below for more details.)
  2. Add additional customization to logging and injection.
- 3. Wrap as many of your inputs in `TrackedFloatN` as you can
+ 3. Wrap as many of your inputs in `TrackedFloatN` as you can.

 FloatTracker should take care of the rest!